 Making the fig bacon jam

-The requisite ingredients shot, poorly photographed (sorry!), ready to be cooked and then blitzed in the food processor or blender.
+The requisite ingredients shot, poorly photographed (sorry!), ready to be cooked and then blitzed in the food processor or blender for bacon fig jam.

 Cook over low heat for about one hour, stirring occasionally, until the figs are cooked and the mixture has thickened.

 Add the jam to your food processor or blender and process until smooth.
-You can keep the fig bacon jam warm in the pan if you’re using it for a pasta sauce.
+You can keep the fig bacon jam warm in the pan if you’re making the fig bacon jam pasta.

 What to serve with fig bacon jam

-We have also used this fig bacon jam on turkey sandwiches and for a bacon jam and cream cheese sandwich.
-I am dreaming of using this on burgers or a bacon jam grilled cheese sandwich.
+We use this fig bacon jam on turkey sandwiches and bacon jam and cream cheese sandwiches.
+Just imagine a fig bacon jam burger or a bacon jam grilled cheese sandwich.

 Add fig bacon jam to your next cheese plate with a creamy brie.
 If there’s wine as well, I would pick a lighter wine within the category of medium-bodied reds like a Carmenere or Cabernet Franc.

-Yes, bacon jam will keep in the refrigerator for a few weeks, or you can freeze it for a few months.
+Yes, bacon jam will keep in a jar in the refrigerator for a few weeks, or you can freeze it for a few months.

 Fig Bacon Jam Pasta